-- a) Write a program to create inner classes - b) Write a program to create user defined package and demonstrate various access modifiers. - c) Write a program to demonstrate the use of super and final keywords.
+- b) Write a program to implement Interface. - c) Write a program to implement multiple and Hybrid Inheritance a)Write a program to create inner classes b)Write a program to create user defined package and demonstrate various access modifiers.

+c) Write a program to demonstrate the use of super and final keywords.